Help Your Child Improve Composition Writing at Home

 Furthermore, effective written communication is crucial for success in secondary school and beyond.
 Thus, it has an impact on both your child’s exam grades and future career opportunities.

-1. Identify the composition’s central idea
+1. Guide your child to identify the composition’s central idea

 2. Develop a writing routine